TimBoleslawsky/ts-tokenizer-thesis/README.md

 ## ToDo's
 - Stage 1:
+  - Write a chapter on ethical concerns (Emrik).
   - Setup environment: Volvo Chatgpt, VPN, Kubernetes, Repository for Signet.
   - Setup the Repo for Compression (Tim).
   - Work on the implementation of the downstream task.